 The Surgical Critical Care Fellowship is designed to train leaders in academic surgical critical care through an intensive clinical and educational experience.
-Successful completion of this fellowship will satisfy the American Board of Surgery requirements for obtaining certification of Added Qualifications in Surgical Critical Care.
+Successful completion of this fellowship will satisfy the American Board of Surgery requirements for obtaining the Certification of Added Qualifications in Surgical Critical Care.

 Qualified applicants should meet the following prerequisites:

 - Completion of at least three years of training in an ACGME-approved general surgery, neurosurgery, urology or obstetrics and gynecology residency program

 - Established ability as a teacher of medical students

 Penn State Health